 Our instructors are always saying that accurate, up-to-date information is crucial in encouraging people to make better choices about their health.
 I don’t think the media does a very good job of providing that, though.
 Every time I go on the Internet, I see tons of ads for the latest “miracle food.”
 One week it’s acai berries, the next week it’s green tea, and then six months later I see a news story saying all the fabulous claims about acai berries and green tea are overblown!
 Advice about weight loss is even worse.
 Think about all the diet books that are out there!
 Some say that a low-fat diet is best; some say you should cut down on carbs; and some make bizarre recommendations like eating half a grapefruit with every meal.
 I don’t know how anyone is supposed to make an informed decision about what to eat when there’s so much confusing, contradictory information.
 I bet even doctors, nurses, and dieticians have trouble figuring out what information is reliable and what is just the latest hype.

-Jorge’s freewriting exercise helped him realize that the assigned topic of health and the media intersected with a few of his interests—diet, nutrition, and obesity.
-Preliminary online research and discussions with his classmates strengthened his impression that many people are confused or misled by media coverage of these subjects and started him exploring different kinds of solutions for this problem.
+Jorge’s free writing helped him realize that the assigned topic of health and the media intersected with a few of his interests—diet, nutrition, and obesity.
+Preliminary online research strengthened his impression that many people are confused or misled by media coverage of these subjects and started him exploring different kinds of solutions for this problem.

 Jorge decided to focus his paper on a topic that had garnered a great deal of media attention—low-carbohydrate diets.
 He wanted to find out whether low-carbohydrate diets were as effective as their proponents claimed.

 Here are the research questions Jorge will use to focus his research.
 Notice that his main research question has no obvious, straightforward answer.
-Jorge will need to research his subquestions, which address narrower aspects of his topic.
+Jorge will also need to research his supporting questions, which address narrower aspects of his topic.
 Even still, Jorge will need to come to his own conclusions about his research question.
 He will need to analyze his research carefully, interpret that data and consider how it relates to his research question, and finally develop his own view and argue in support of that view using evidence from his research.

 Topic: Low-carbohydrate diets

 Main question: Are low-carbohydrate diets as effective as they have been portrayed to be by media sources and how can consumers be sure about the effectiveness of these kinds of diets?